 Egypt’s Supreme Electoral Commission confirmed Saturday that the country’s new constitution passed with 98.1 percent of the vote.

-which began Tuesday, "reached 38.6 percent” of Egypt's 53 million eligible voters the electoral committee said, higher than that of a 2012 Islamist-drafted referendum that was approved under ousted president Mohammed Morsi.
+Turnout for the two-day referendum, which began Tuesday, "reached 38.6 percent” of Egypt's 53 million eligible voters the electoral committee said, higher than that of a 2012 Islamist-drafted referendum that was approved under ousted president Mohammed Morsi.

 Judge Nabil Salib, who heads the commission, called the vote an "unrivaled success" and suggested voter participation would have been higher if it weren't for the vote coinciding with university midterm exams.